chenyyxx/WatchDog/README.md

 # WatchDog
-Native app to show the real time safety index at your location.
+Native app to calculate and show the real time safety index at your location.

-## Use Case
+## Dev Team
+Yufan Ma
+Yuxiang Chen

 ## Project Description
 - React-Native/ Flutter for frontend (right now, it is React-Native)